A Sharia- and Jihad-based Theory of Muslim Radicalism

 Predictors of religion-based terrorism are becoming clearer.
-By comparing the evolution of Muslim-majority Pakistan and Hindu-majority India — nations created from the same landmass just sixty-four years ago that share similarities in language, ethnicity, culture, and cuisine — this paper develops a theory to describe the radicalization process in Muslim communities.
-The proposed theory is that the popularization of certain prominent practices or features of Islam, namely, sharia and jihad, led to backwardness and violent extremism.
-Accordingly, this paper suggests a paradigm shift in policy from “development first” or “democracy first” toward “undercutting the influence of sharia and jihad first” as a way to break the cycle of radicalization and recruitment that sustains terrorism and thereby address the socio-economic stagnation of Muslim communities.
+By comparing the evolution of Muslim-majority Pakistan and Hindu-majority India - nations created from the same landmass just sixty-four years ago that share similarities in language, ethnicity, culture, and cuisine - this paper develops a theory to describe the radicalization process in Muslim communities.
+The proposed theory is that the popularization of certain prominent practices or features of Islam, namely, sharia and jihad, leads to backwardness and violent extremism.
+Accordingly, this paper suggests a paradigm shift in policy undertaking from “development first” or “democracy first” to that of “undercutting the influence of sharia and jihad first” as a way to break the cycle of radicalization and recruitment that sustains terrorism and, thereby, to address the socio-economic stagnation of Muslim communities.

 Suggested Citation: Suggested Citation